I grew up in Poland, behind the iron curtain, in the ’80s.

 We were not exactly imprisoned, yet we were not entirely free.
 Our passports were kept at the local militia station, and no contact with “The West” was possible without them knowing about it.
 However, there were a few things that the militia was unable to hijack.
 Amongst them was the absolutely iconic “Radio Free Europe”.
 We grew up hearing about it, but we were never allowed to listen.
 It was strictly forbidden.

 Our parents would go to secret meetings where people listened to the station on secret radios.
 The bravest ones were having parties with “RWE” (AKA Free Europe).
 Creatives were singing songs and writing poems about it.
-That being said, it also served a far greater purpose than just entertainment; we could hear the voices of freedom fighters who gave us hope & joy, lifted our spirits, and gave us the strength and courage to dream of a better future.
+That being said, it also served a far greater purpose than just entertainment.
+We could hear the voices of freedom fighters who gave us hope & joy.
+They lifted our spirits and gave us the strength and courage to dream of a better future.

 Szilvia wrote a fantastic article about the life of undocumented Filipino workers, and how France provides them with the opportunity to regularize their status through their work.
 It only solidifies what we’ve always known: that France is a country which values human rights.
 At Your Friend in Paris, we’ve proudly helped implement this law for nearly hundreds of Filipino (amongst other nationalities as well) employees.